-Twenty drown after bus plunges in Kenyan river
+Bus carrying choir members plunges into Kenya river

 Video footage shows the bus was swept away after the driver tried to cross fast-flowing water over a bridge in the Enziu River, about 200km (125 miles) east of the Kenyan capital, Nairobi.

-Four of the dead were children, Citizen TV reported.
-At least 10 people have been rescued.
+Four of the dead were children and a least 12 people have been rescued, local reports say.

 However, it is unclear how many people were in the bus at the time.